type-injector/type-injector-lib/typedoc/classes/TypeInjector.md

 `T`

-a value that implements the type defined by the token.
+a value that implements the Type defined by the token.

 #### Inherited from